-Where the election is for a two or more councillors, in the current first-past-the-post voting system you need to be the candidate with the most votes, second most votes and so on.
+Where the election is for 2 or more councillors, in the current first-past-the-post voting system you need to be the candidate with the most votes, second most votes and so on.
 When a significant number of vacancies need to be filled, this has created

-Under the optional preferential voting system, the councillors elected will be representative of a proportion of the vote by achieving a quota of vote.
+Under the optional preferential voting system, the councillors elected will be representative of a proportion of the vote by achieving a quota.
 This is the same as elections for the Legislative Council and Senate.